Law and Economics from an Evolutionary Perspective

 9781785361296 Edward Elgar Publishing

-Glen Atkinson, Foundation Professor Emeritus, University of Nevada, Reno, Nevada and Stephen P. Paschall, Lovett Bookman Harmon Marks LLP and Adjunct Professor of Law, University of Pittsburgh Law School, Pittsburgh, Pennsylvania, US
+Glen Atkinson, Foundation Professor Emeritus, University of Nevada, Reno, Nevada and Stephen P. Paschall, formerly Lovett Bookman Harmon Marks LLP and Adjunct Professor of Law, University of Pittsburgh Law School, Pittsburgh, Pennsylvania, US

 Publication Date: 2016 ISBN: 978 1 78536 129 6 Extent: 200 pp